pip-services/pip-services-docs/content/en/toolkit/recipes/kafka/_index.md

   Not available
 {{< /tabsection >}}

-Note: Both methods are private.
+Note: Both methods are protected.
 Therefore, they must be defined in a subclass of this component.

 ##### Create a queue